-4. How will a house(s) remain 'Affordable' in Perpetuity?
+4. How will a house(s) remain 'affordable' in perpetuity?

 Affordable housing will normally be expected to remain affordable in perpetuity (to subsequent and future households, not just the first).

-The most common and straightforward mechanism for securing housing as affordable in perpetuity is for the house/s to be managed by a Registered Social Landlord (RSL) and a planning condition will be used to ensure this happens.
-Where there is no RSL involvement and where no other form of public subsidy is being used to provide the affordable housing, the applicant/land owner may be required to enter into a planning obligation or condition to ensure the house/housing is retained as affordable in perpetuity.
+The most common and straightforward mechanism for securing housing as affordable in perpetuity is for the house/s to be managed by a Registered Social Landlord (RSL) or local housing authority and a planning condition will be used to ensure this happens.

+Where there is no RSL or local housing authorit involvement and where no other form of public subsidy is being used to provide the affordable housing, the applicant/land owner may be required to enter into a planning obligation or condition to ensure the house/housing is retained as affordable in perpetuity.

 This will be determined on a case by case basis subject to the particular circumstances of the case.
-In exceptional circumstances the perpetuity requirement may be replaced by a period of ten years, where it has been clearly demonstrated that every effort has been made to involve a RSL or utilise public subsidy.
-We would take account the location of the site, the mix of affordable housing being offered on the site and the benefit in helping to address housing needs over the immediate ten year period.
+Section 8 of this guidance covers exceptional circumstances and where the policy may be relaxed in terms of either percentage requirement of affordable housing, making a commuted sum and whether housing is to remain affordable in perpetuity.

+Robertson Way, Callander Development of 54 private houses with 22 flats of which 15 are social rented provided by Rural Stirling Housing Association

+Highland Drive, Lochgoilhead Development of 18 houses delivered by Dunbritton Housing Association

-5. The location of new housing and whether affordable housing is required?
+5. Affordable housing requirements in towns and villages

-The policy has a locational hierarchy: Towns and Villages, Adjacent to Towns and Villages, Small Rural Communities and Building Groups and the Countryside.
-The section focuses on all the locations except for the open countryside where there is no requirement for affordable housing but other strict criterion applies and is explained in the following sections.

-Sites in Towns and Villages
+This section explains how affordable housing is expected to be delivered in towns and villages around the National Park in support of the plan's housing policy.

 The preferred location for new housing in the National Park is within the towns and villages.
-There are a number sites identified for housing within the proposed plan and each site has a target number/density and an affordable housing requirement depending on the location of the town or village.
+There are a number sites identified for housing within the Local Development Plan and each site has an indicative number/density identified and an affordable housing requirement set depending on the location of the town or village.
 The selection of the sites has been informed by our consultation process, the Local Housing Strategies and Housing Needs Assessments produced by the Housing Authorities.